jeremytammik/TreeViewTestHarness/README.md

 oauth_callback is a callback defined in app.js.
 If you want to change the name of callback, you will need to change in app.js as well.

+(3) Alternatively, if you already have a tool to generate token, you can specify the token in the text box, then "Set".
+The rest will use the token's given.

 I'm aware this is still very rough.
 I intended to clean it further.